Mikroservices/Users/README.md

 Value (connection string):  postgresql://user:password@host:5432/database?sslmode=require
 ```

-You can set upt this variable as:
+You can set up this variable as:

 1. environment variable in your system
 2. environment variable in XCode